 The truth is a good strategy isn’t static.
-It’s always evolving.
-It moves with your business and its changing needs and demands.
+Because it’s always evolving.
+In fact, it moves with your business and its changing needs and demands.

 No business ever succeeded by refusing to evolve.
-Learning who your community is, and which of your posts they respond to and engage with, is the key to successful social media marketing, and it’s different for every business.
+With this in mind, learn who your community is, and which of your posts they respond to and engage with.
+Ultimately, this is the key to successful social media marketing.
+Most importantly, though, it’s different for every business.

 Taking the time to examine how your marketing strategy is performing is vitally important.
 You may be investing time, energy, and even money if you’re delving into post promotion or working with influencers.
 So don’t waste that investment.
 Make sure you are creating quality content that is being delivered to your core audience.

-Incorporating a quarterly review into your social media strategy is a great time to examine:
+Incorporating a quarterly review as part of your social media strategy gives you time to:

-Understanding your successes and failures can help you mature your strategy and build and maintain the loyal community that your business deserves.
+Understanding your successes and failures can help you mature your strategy.
+Doing so will allow you to build and maintain the loyal community that your business deserves.

-Next, in this Social Media Marketing for Startups series, we’ll be delving a little bit deeper into planning and examining how a content plan can save you time and help you to deliver on-brand and consistent content to engage your audience.
+Next, in this Social Media Marketing for Startups series, we’ll be delving a little bit deeper into planning.
+More specifically, we’ll be examining how a content plan can save you time and help you to deliver on-brand and consistent content to engage your audience.